pingcap/tidb/docs/design/2022-03-31-concurrent-ddl-framawork.md

 ### Compatibility with CDC

-CDC will watch the key of the finished job in **queue** and sync the DDLs to other cluster, after concurrent DDL is implemented, CDC should watch the key of the finished job in **table**.
+CDC will watch the key range of the ddl job **queue** and sync the finished DDLs to other cluster, after concurrent DDL is implemented, CDC should watch the key range of the `tidb_ddl_job` table and unmarshal the ddl job.

-When upgrading a cluster, CDC should upgrade before TiDB and be able to watch the key of the finished job in **table** and **queue** at the same time.
+Since we maintain the old ddl framework at the same time, CDC should be able to watch key range of the ddl job queue and `tidb_ddl_job` table.
-After several versions, CDC can remove the code of watching the key in **queue**.
+After several versions, CDC can remove the code of watching the key range of the queue.

 ### How to change the tables(`tidb_ddl_job`, `tidb_ddl_reorg`, `tidb_ddl_history`) meta?